 Whisk marinade: Combine miso, soy sauce, mirin, rice vinegar, ginger, and garlic until silky and lump-free.
-If there are lumps, whisking harder is the ancient solution (or use a fork).
+A fork works for stubborn lumps.

 Reserve 2 tbsp in a clean cup for finishing.

-Sear over medium-high in oil 6–8 minutes to 165°F/74°C. Don't crowd the pan—give pieces room to breathe so they glaze instead of stew.
+Sear over medium-high in oil 6–8 minutes to 165°F/74°C. Don't crowd the pan — give pieces room so they glaze instead of stew.

 Off heat, toss with reserved marinade.
-Taste and adjust: too sweet?
-Add a splash of rice vinegar.
-Too salty?
-Add 1 tsp water and call it balanced.
+Taste and adjust: too sweet, add a splash of rice vinegar; too salty, add 1 tsp water.

 Mild by default.
-For heat, sprinkle shichimi togarashi at the end and pretend you planned it all along.
+For heat, sprinkle shichimi togarashi at the end.

 Chef's Notes

-Optional upgrade: stir 1 tsp tahini into the marinade for a silkier glaze and subtle sesame depth.
-It won't read as 'tahini,' just as mysteriously more luxurious.
+Optional upgrade: stir 1 tsp tahini into the marinade for a silkier glaze and subtle sesame depth — it disappears into the sauce and adds richness without being identifiable.
 White miso (shiro miso) is essential here; red miso would overpower the ginger.
-Look for it at Asian groceries or the refrigerated section near tofu at most supermarkets.
-Mirin adds sweetness without cloying sugariness—hon-mirin (true mirin) is worth seeking out over 'mirin-style seasoning' which is mostly corn syrup wearing a disguise.
+Find it at Asian groceries or in the refrigerated section near tofu at most supermarkets.
+Mirin adds sweetness without cloying sugariness — hon-mirin (true mirin) is worth seeking out over 'mirin-style seasoning,' which is mostly corn syrup.
 Grate ginger on a Microplane for the finest texture that disappears into the glaze.
-The Taco Archives record that a bowl of miso-ginger chicken once achieved temporary sentience and requested to be eaten 'with reverence and maybe some pickled ginger on the side.'
-Its wishes were honored.

 Into This Base?
 Remix It!